pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 # Preparation for binning

-As explained before we need coverage information in bam format as a requirement for all binners.
+As explained before, we need coverage information in a BAM file as a requirement for all binners.
 Some binners need a specific format for the coverage information, but this will be covered in the version specific to the desired binner.
-For now we will map the quality controled reads to the contigs to get a bam file with the coverage information.
-This bam file also needs to be sorted for the downstream binners.
+For now, we will map the quality-controlled reads to the contigs to get a BAM file with the coverage information.
+This BAM file also needs to be sorted for the downstream binners.

+> <comment-title></comment-title>
-Make sure the reads are quality controlled.
-E.g. following the QC toturial TODO.
+> Make sure the reads are quality-controlled, e.g., by following the [**Quality Control** tutorial]({% link topics/sequence-analysis/tutorials/quality-control/tutorial.md %})
+{: .comment}

 > <hands-on-title> Map reads to contigs </hands-on-title>
 >